ubu12/loggey/README.md

 logTypes and loggey_settings can be modified on the fly as the program runs, if you wish to change a logType's flags or change the text color to green to look nicer, you can do so!

+## License
+Check the LICENSE file in this github repository.

+## For Developers/Contributors
+Check the [Projects](https://github.com/Spedzay/loggey/projects) board on the GitHub.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+I would appreciate [Conventional Commits](https://www.conventionalcommits.org/) for commit messages and descriptions :)

+## Security
+Check the SECURITY file in this github repository.

 ## Donations
 If you wish to use another payment method please contact me!